hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - Currently only the Raspberry Pi 4 is supported.
 - Godot 2.1.6 is the only version of the editor that runs perfectly on the Raspberry Pi 4.
 Greater versions (>= 3.1.x) do work, but they are very laggy.
 - Godot 3.0.x versions don't work at all because they don't support GLES2, only GLES3, and the Raspberry Pi doesn't support GLES3.
 That's why those version aren't here.
+- Don't expect 3D games to work.
+- Expect 2D to work if they don't use any "fancy VFX", like particles, heavy shaders and other CPU/GPU demanding stuff.

 ## How to run the editor